steakscience/UWBathrooms/_reviews/danny-s-good-bye.md

 photo_date:

 ---
-uwbathrooms readers,
+UW Bathrooms readers,

 So much has transpired since [my last contribution](https://uwbathrooms.wordpress.com/2012/05/09/greek-week-special-paccar-where-the-heels-meet-the-yoga-pants/ "Greek Week Special PACCAR – “Where the Heels Meet the Yoga Pants”") to our blog.
-The passing of time has had great impact not just on myself and you, but has also created a stir within uwbathroom’s tiny corner of the internet.
+The passing of time has had great impact not just on myself and you, but has also created a stir within UW Bathrooms’s tiny corner of the internet.
 Before I proceed onto the review proper, a reflection on these changes is – at the very least – a necessity.
 Perhaps we can make it more:

 As a matter of reintroduction, I attended the University of Washington at the beginning of my undergraduate career.
 Many weird things came to pass during my two years in Seattle.
 I met a handful of new friends, but I mostly bore close witness to the college-aged lives of some best friends from my hometown.
 That experience was not unlike watching the Toy Story trilogy play out before me – people and relationships shifting uncomfortably, the swilling of firewater, the shaving of heads, the power and the glory.
 All entirely fueled by compulsory King County Metro passes and unwashed silverware.

 ![](https://uwbathrooms.files.wordpress.com/2013/03/cats_ab_dg.jpeg)

 But I digress.
 One such new someone was Aaron, and one such strange something was the creation of this blog.
-The product of much running at Seattle’s favorite virtual street-ball destination ([Greenlake](https://www.youtube.com/watch?v=aMnkkn1kAgg)), the vision for uwbathrooms has ranged from literally sophomoric humor to smartphone app development.
+The product of much running at Seattle’s favorite virtual street-ball destination ([Greenlake](https://www.youtube.com/watch?v=aMnkkn1kAgg)), the vision for UW Bathrooms has ranged from literally sophomoric humor to smartphone app development.
 Pipe dreams and ambitions aside, the blog experienced some unexpected glory days during May of 2012, when it became the top entry of the /udub sub-reddit, as well as having approximately 2,500 views that month.
-With blatant hubris, I ask readers to note again the date of my [last uwbathrooms post](https://uwbathrooms.wordpress.com/2012/05/09/greek-week-special-paccar-where-the-heels-meet-the-yoga-pants/ "Greek Week Special PACCAR – “Where the Heels Meet the Yoga Pants”").
+With blatant hubris, I ask readers to note again the date of my [last UW Bathrooms post](https://uwbathrooms.wordpress.com/2012/05/09/greek-week-special-paccar-where-the-heels-meet-the-yoga-pants/ "Greek Week Special PACCAR – “Where the Heels Meet the Yoga Pants”").

 It turns out that having a critically lauded and wildly popular wordpress site about toilets does not provide the sort of fulfillment I anticipated when I matriculated at UW.
 For reasons either too numerous or too personal to list on a near-defunct blog (if a grievance goes unread on the internet, does it make a sound?), I sought transfer to a new college.